Am I eligible?

 - be aged 16 or older

-- meet residency requirements.
+- need to meet the residency requirements.

 How much can I get?

 Working for Families payments are based on your family income and the number of children in your care.
-In each child's first year you will get $60 a week Best Start regardless of your family income.
+In each child's first year you will get up to $60 a week Best Start regardless of your family income.

 Use our calculator to estimate how much your Working for Families payments could be.

-Our Working for Families Tax Credits 2020 - IR271 shows the weekly payments you might be able to get for the family tax credit and in-work tax credit.
-This depends on your annual income and the number of children you have.
+Our Working for Families Tax Credits 2020 - IR271 - shows the weekly payments you might be able to get for the family tax credit and in-work tax credit.
+This depends on your annual income and the number of dependent children you have.